 - The materials used to make it

-A bridge faucet will cost more than most others.
+A bridge faucet is a more pricey option.
 It can go for about $200 to $300 due to the elaborate design that comes with such an attractive faucet.
 It may also cost the same for a spread fit faucet due to the added cutting needed to get such a faucet established as well as the added effort needed to get the system wired properly and quickly.

 The cost of a wall-mounted option might be even higher.
 In addition to paying about $200 or more for a wall-mounted faucet, you would also have to spend extra on wiring the plumbing features around your bathroom so the new faucet can actually be supported.
-Depending on the effort, you might have to spend a few hundred extra dollars to make this part of the faucet work right.
+Depending on the effort, you might have to spend a few hundred extra dollars to make this part of the faucet compatible with your space.

 Don’t forget about the labor costs involved.
-It can cost about $200 to hire someone to spend about two hours to get it installed.
+It can cost up to $200 for a professional to spend a couple of hours installing your new faucet.
 Added costs may also be incurred if you have a faucet that requires you to either cut around your bathroom counter or vanity or if you need to wire some of your plumbing features just to make it all work.